Are these buildings Blackpool's future landmarks alongside the famous Tower and the Big One?

-10 Blackpool buildings added to the skyline which are the town's future landmarks - including Winter Gardens Conference Centre, Sainsburys and Festival House
+10 Blackpool buildings added to the skyline which are the town's newest landmarks - including Winter Gardens Conference Centre, Sainsburys and Festival House

-We love our Tower, the Big One and the countless buildings which we class as landmarks but Blackpool has a new set of buildings which are key markers and, if they aren’t already, will no doubt become the town’s future landmarks.
+We love our Tower, the Big One and the countless buildings which we class as landmarks and they always take pride of place.

 By Claire Lark